SenchaProSvcs/ExtSpect/ReadMe.txt

 The [Group] button at the bottom attempts to group the properties according to categories found in the property name.
 Properties with no identified category are listed at the bottom, according to the datatype of their value.

-Users of ExtSpectCrimeFinder demo will find an ExtSpect tab at the bottom of the main window.

 ========== CLASS ABBREVIATIONS